Living with bronchiectasis

 While there is no cure, early detection and treatment can lead to a better quality of life and slow or prevent further lung damage.
 Along with medications, airway clearance therapies provide an effective, safe treatment.

-If you have been diagnosed with BE, or have some of the symptoms associated with it, you owe it to yourself to learn more.
+If you have some of the symptoms associated with BE, you owe it to yourself to learn more.
+You can start by visiting this page and answering a few screening questions to determine if you may be candidate for a diagnostic screening.